-Before its launch, We knew Masoko will be a game changer in a rather new industry in Kenya.
+Before its launch, We knew Masoko would be a game-changer in a somewhat new industry in Kenya.
 Well, the platform is finally here, and I went straight ahead to explore it.

 I browsed through the platform to establish the ‘hit and miss ‘concept in this context.
-In addition to that, I used some information from a press release as a base to what is the real intend and business of Masoko.
+Also, I used some information from a press release as a base to what is the real intent and business of Masoko.

 The good always outweighs the bad in most scenarios-mostly movies.
 Here are those pointers;

 - We have a local online platform that will give us diversity when shopping online.
 Kenyans will have the option to choose where to buy based on their experiences online.

 - Users of the platform will be able to access plenty of items ranging from groceries to books to auto parts.